icerpc/icerpc-docs/pages/docs/icerpc-core/connection/client-vs-server-connections.md

 `ClientConnection`, `ConnectionCache` and `Server` all create and manage instances of the protocol connection abstraction.
 A protocol connection:
  - holds a transport connection such as a QUIC connection or a tcp connection
- - implements a RPC protocol layer, such as icerpc (LINK) or ice (link), over this transport connection
+ - implements a RPC protocol layer, such as [icerpc](../icerpc-protocol/icerpc-vs-http3) or ice (link), over this transport connection

 We often refer to a protocol connection as simply a "connection".